 "Physically, your honor, I'm spent," he answered.
 "That's what I mean."

 Scola, who had postponed the Mutual Benefits fraud trial once before, would not hear of any more delays, ordering Steinger to appear for the jury trial as scheduled next week.
-The judge also ordered his defense attorney, Steven Haguel, to be ready for trial.
+The judge also ordered his defense attorney,

 "I am grossly unprepared for this case," said Haguel, who is Steinger's third defense attorney since the brothers and several others were indicted in 2008.
 The Mutual Benefits trial will entail about five million documents, 1,600 exhibits and potentially hundreds of witnesses.